jasonm23/xcode-themes/README.md

 (If you want to match exactly the code is [this](https://github.com/cutbox/CutBox/blob/1.3.5/CutBox/CutBox/Source/App/SearchAndPreview/SearchPreviewView.swift#L89-L125))

-- The theme font must be `SauceCodeProNerdFontComplete---ExtraLight - 18.0` for everything or it won't be merged.
+- The all fonts in the theme must be `SauceCodeProNerdFontComplete---ExtraLight - 18.0` to get merged.